riordan/turkeyfires/README.md

 Lots of data archaeology still to be done

+Command didn't work.
+Looks like it's mounting the baseurl within the docker image still, and not to the filesystem.

+Mount Docker Jupyter/Datascience Notebook for THIS FOLDER/PROJECT `docker run -d -p 8888:8888 -v $(pwd):/home/jovyan/work jupyter/datascience-notebook start-notebook.sh`

 # TODO
 ## Data Gardening
 - [ ] Get data out of the exe files